Beauty and the Beast: Live on Stage!

 • Debuting on the same day as the theatrical release of Beauty and the Beast, Beauty and the Beast: Live on Stage! was the first of three movie-based attractions at Walt Disney World to open during or before the theatrical run of their corresponding films; the now-defunct “The Legend of The Lion King” (The Lion King; 1994) at the Magic Kingdom and “It’s Tough to be a Bug” (A Bug’s Life; 1998) at Disney’s Animal Kingdom are the others.

-• Beauty and the Beast: Live on Stage is performed with costumed characters and music from Beauty and the Beast.
-Various backdrops and props, including gargantuan spoons, the famous rose, and torches, are incorporated throughout the show.
+• In Beauty and the Beast: Live on Stage performers give life to characters and music from Beauty and the Beast.
+Various backdrops and props, including gargantuan spoons, the famous rose, and torches, feature throughout the show.

 • The presentation’s songs include “Prologue: The Enchantress,” “Belle” / “Gaston,” “Belle (Reprise),” “Be Our Guest,” “Something There,” “The Mob Song,” and “Beauty and the Beast.”

-• Beauty and the Beast: Live on Stage has been staged in three locations across the park during its long run.
-From 1991 until 1993, the show was held in the original “Theater of the Stars,” located at the current corner of Hollywood Boulevard and Sunset Boulevard, which did not open until 1994.
+• Beauty and the Beast: Live on Stage has resided in three locations across the park during its long run.
+From 1991 until 1993, the show performed in the original “Theater of the Stars,” located at the current corner of Hollywood Boulevard and Sunset Boulevard, which did not open until 1994.
 The show then moved to the now-defunct “Backlot Theater” on the Streets of America for a year, before permanently relocating to its current real estate on Sunset Boulevard.

 • Theater of the Stars holds up to 1,500 guests.